 The federal Clean Water Act, adopted in 1972, requires that all states restore their waters to be "fishable and swimmable."
 Washington's Water Quality Assessment lists the water quality status for water bodies in the state.
 This assessment meets the federal requirements for a report under Sections 303(d) and 305(b) of the Clean Water Act, which is submitted to the federal Environmental Protection Agency (EPA).
 The assessment divides waterbodies into 5 different categories based on impairment.
 These impairments may be due to such things as high bacteria levels, increased temperature, or low dissolved oxygen.
-The most current assessment was finalized and approved by the EPA in December 2012, with the new assessment to be finalized soon (2016).
+The most current assessment was finalized and approved by the EPA in 2016.
 Additional information about the State's assessment may be found at www.ecy.wa.gov/programs/wq/303d.

-- Category 1: meets standard for clean waters - Cateogry 2: waters of concern (some evidence of problems) - Category 3: insufficient data - Category 4A: waterbodies that have an approved TMDL in place and are actively being implemented - Category 4B: has a pollution control program other than a TMDL - Category 5: polluted waters that require a TMDL; traditionally known as the 303(d) list
+- Category 1: meets standard for clean waters - Category 2: waters of concern (some evidence of problems) - Category 3: insufficient data - Category 4A: waterbodies that have an approved TMDL in place and are actively being implemented - Category 4B: has a pollution control program other than a TMDL - Category 5: polluted waters that require a TMDL; traditionally known as the 303(d) list